VUEG/bdes_to/README.md

 ### Installation

 The project relies both on Python and R scripts to pre- and post-procesing the data as well as running some of the analyses.
 While the project might run on Windows machines, it has never been tested on one.
-Your safest bet is running everything on a Linux machine.
+Your safest bet is running everything on a Ubuntu 14.04 (Trusty) machine.
+Everything else should run on other Linux distributions as well, but Zonation currently works nicely only Ubuntu 14.04 (though it is possible to compile it on 16.04 as well).

 #### 1. Getting this project

 You need to first have `git` installed on the system you want to run this project on.
 Install `git` by:

 ```
-# Debian/Ubuntu
 sudo apt-get install git

-# Fedora/Redhat
-sudo yum install git

-# openSUSE
-sudo zypper install git
 ```

 Next, get everything in this project using git: